Orange-headed thrush: Description

-The orange-headed thrush is 205–235 millimetres (8.1–9.25 in) long and weighs 47–60 grammes (1.7–2.1 oz).
+The orange-headed thrush is 205–235 mm (8.1–9.25 in) long and weighs 47–60 g (1.7–2.1 oz).
 The adult male of the nominate subspecies of this small thrush has an entirely orange head and underparts, uniformly grey upperparts and wings, and white median and undertail coverts.
 It has a slate-coloured bill and the legs and feet have brown fronts and pink or yellowish rears.

 The female resembles the male but has browner or more olive upperparts and warm brown wings, but some old females are almost identical to the male.
 The juvenile is dull brown with buff streaks on its back, and a rufous tone to the head and face; it has grey wings.
 The bill is brownish horn, and the legs and feet are brown.

 This species' orange and grey plumage is very distinctive, and it is unlikely to be confused with any other species.
 Differences between the subspecies, as described above, can be quite striking, as with the strong head pattern on G. c. cyanota, but may be less obvious variations in plumage tone, or whether there is white on the folded wing.
 As with many other thrushes, all forms of this species shows a distinctive underwing pattern, with a strong white band.